 Philadelphia Phillies vs San Francisco Giants Odds, Spread, and Total

-Cristopher Sanchez takes his brilliant 0.79 ERA to the mound on Tuesday night as the Phillies look to secure a series victory over the Giants in San Francisco.
+Looking to rebound after being shut out in Tuesday’s matchup, the Phillies hope to find their bats and claim a series victory over the Giants on Wednesday afternoon.
 First pitch…

-Cristopher Sanchez takes his brilliant 0.79 ERA to the mound on Tuesday night as the Phillies look to secure a series victory over the Giants in San Francisco.
-First pitch is set for 9:45 p.m.
-EST at Oracle Park, with coverage on MLB.TV and NBC Sports Philadelphia Plus.
+Looking to rebound after being shut out in Tuesday's matchup, the Phillies hope to find their bats and claim a series victory over the Giants on Wednesday afternoon.
+First pitch is set for 3:45 p.m.
+EST at Oracle Park, with the rubber match airing on NBC Sports Philadelphia and MLB.TV.

-Philadelphia (6-4) has found success away from Citizens Bank Park, boasting a 3-1 road record following Monday night's 6-4 win.
-The team's bats have slowly started heating up, and Phillies hitters have blasted 11 home runs on the season.
-Kyle Schwarber's three long balls lead the team, while Alec Bohm has driven in a team-high eight runs.
-Rookie outfielder Justin Crawford continues to shine, hitting .355/.394/.419.
+Philadelphia (6-5) managed just four hits in the 6-0 loss and saw starting catcher J.T.
+Realmuto exit in the second inning with a bruised foot.
+With third baseman Alec Bohm (groin) also listed as day-to-day, the lineup will lean on center fielder Brandon Marsh, who is 11-for-37 with six RBIs over his last 10 games.

-Cristopher Sanchez (1-0, 0.79 ERA) hopes to keep the momentum rolling.
-The left-hander has been spectacular through two starts, striking out 17 batters over 11.1 innings while allowing just seven hits.
+To secure the series, manager Rob Thomson turns to veteran right-hander Aaron Nola (1-0, 3.18 ERA), who takes the mound to secure the series after looking sharp in his first few starts, recording 16 strikeouts and a 1.15 WHIP over 11 1/3 innings.

 Spread